digao-dalpiaz/DzListHeader/readme.md

 ```
 procedure DwCol(ID: Integer; Rect: TRect; const Value: Variant; Margin: Integer = 0)
 ```
-Used at OnDrawItem, to draw a column.
+Used at OnDrawItem, to draw a column item text.
+The ID represents the column number considering the order in collection.
+So, even when the columns are moved at run-time, the ID remains always the same.
+This is the main identification of the column.
+The value represents the text to be printed.
+Note that the value is variant type, so you don't need to convert to string, unless you want to format the value, of course.
-You can specify a margin at left side of column, to draw an icon or other custom draw.
+You can specify a margin at left side of column, to draw an icon or other custom draw (see example source).

 ## Column Procedures/Functions